Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Methodology

 We show the details of noise perturbations in Table~\ref{tab:noise_def}.
-One frame of PCD is annotated as $P = \{p_i|i=1, 2, ...
+One frame of point cloud is annotated as $\mathcal{P} = \{p_i|i=1, 2, ...
 N \}$, where $N$ is the number of points in the point cloud.
-We apply three distributions of noises (Gaussian, Uniform, and Impulse) to two coordinate systems (Cartesian and Spherical, CCS and SCS for short) to emulate different noise sources.
+We apply three distributions of noises (Gaussian, Uniform, and Impulse) to two coordinate systems (Cartesian and Spherical, CCS and SCS for short) to simulate different noise sources.
 In CCS, one point is represented by $p=\{x, y, z\}$, i.e., Euclidean distance to each planes, while in SCS, one point is represented by $p=\{r, \phi, \theta\}$, where $r$ is the range, i.e., Euclidean distance from the origin to the point, $\phi$ is the azimuthal angle and $\theta$ is the polar angle.
 Noises in CCS represent inaccuracies caused by the vibration or rotating of the sensor~\cite{dong2023benchmarking} while SCS can better represent inaccurate measurement of time of flight (ToF)~\cite{10286105}.

-In addition to re-positioning existing PCD points, we synthesize new points to emulate environment noises, such as dust in the air, through \textit{background noise} and \textit{upsample} applied to CCS.
+In addition to re-positioning existing LiDAR points, we synthesize new points to simulate environment noises, such as dust in the air or strong external light, through \textit{background noise} and \textit{upsample} applied to CCS.
 Background noise adds points randomly in the entire space, while upsample adds points close to randomly selected points.

 \pa{Density Perturbations}.